top of page

 The Ben Alder group is in the central highlands and there is lots to encounter - high plateaus, lochans, ridges, fantastic views - all while bagging 6 Munros!
 We'll be cycling in and out each day rather than camping (camping in the central highlands in summer can be a testing experience with the highland midges!).
 We've set aside three days for this adventure to give ourselves options - we've found that on occasions, bigger days are best broken down into two separate ventures dependiing on weather and the group.
 It also gives us the possibility to have a rest day (these are big days) or avoid a bad weather day.

 We won't know which day we'll tackle any particular Munro on until much nearer the time.
-Please note that days 1 and 2 could be reversed, or days 2a/b combined!
 You'll need to commit to all three days or at least two if coming for a day.

 Beinn Eibhinn (1,102m / 3,615ft)

 We'll cycle in from Laggan along good (but slightly rougher) tracks into a truly wild and remote area.
 Once off the bikes, we've a river crossing then we're off piste on the ascent.
 A faint track traverses the Munros and we're then back on rough ground back to the river crossing and our bikes.
-If we're doing well and the weather is on our side, we may combine this day with day 2b below from Laggan.
+If we're doing well and the weather is on our side, we may combine this day with day 3 though it adds an extra 3h to the day.

 Carn Dearg (1,034m / 3,392ft)